 The Lack of a Link Between Price and Performance

 It is not correct to assume that more expensive headphones are invariably better than less expensive ones.
 This disconnect between price and quality applies more intuitively between one brand and another, but also within a single manufacturer’s product line as well, a situation that makes no sense to anyone except perhaps the marketers, and is most pronounced when comparing ‘street prices’ rather than list prices.

 A case in point would be Sony.
 They offer two very similar headphones, the MDR V6 and the MDR 7506 , indeed, a beloved topic on audio forums is to debate if they are truly identical, and/or to discuss which is better.
 Sony itself claims the 7506 to be the better headphone, and sets a recommended list price of $130, compared to a $110 list price on the V6.
-But go to Amazon and currently you’ll see the V6 is being offered for $99 while the 7506 has a semi-secret $85 price , only disclosed after adding the headphones to your shopping cart.
+But go to Amazon and currently you’ll see the V6 is being offered for $99 while the 7506 is $95 price .

 While a very weak indicator of anything at all, the innate superiority of the 7506 over the V6 is perhaps also hinted at by the 7506 currently scoring as the 20th most popular model of headphones sold by Amazon, whereas the V6 fails to appear anywhere in the top 100.